 The potential for socio-economic related cumulative effects on employment was considered.
-It was concluded that there is potential for significant cumulative effects in relation to employment generation and wider economic benefits.
+It was concluded that would be no significant cumulative effects in relation to employment generation and wider economic benefits.

 The visual assessment has demonstrated that there will be no cumulative effects with other developments on the setting of the listed British Library.